mpasovic/majapasovic.org/_posts/2012-06-25-disability-and-bodies.md

-(simply because these terms lay their claim on us prior to our full knowing)” (Butler 229), it is also necessary for the disabled people born with a physical or cognitive disability to lay claim on terms such as “crip”, “handicapped”, etc, which ties back into the discussion on acceptable and non-acceptable terms for disabled people, which is what Simi Linton tackles in “Reassigning Meaning”.
+(simply because these terms lay their claim on us prior to our full knowing)” (Butler 229), it is also necessary for the disabled people born with a physical or cognitive disability to lay claim on terms such as “crip”, “handicapped”, etc., which ties back into the discussion on acceptable and non-acceptable terms for disabled people, which is what Simi Linton tackles in “Reassigning Meaning”.